skabillium/stamper/README.md

 | MIT License | mit |
 | Mozilla Public License 2.0 | mpl-2.0 |
 | The Unlicense | unlicense |

+## Installation

+Currently you can only build it from source, run `make build` and use the executable `/bin/stamper`.